arangodb/arangojs/README.md

     additional options to the underlying calls of the [`xhr`](https://www.npmjs.com/package/xhr) module.

+  * **loadBalancingStrategy**: `string` (Default: `"NONE"`)

+    Determines the behaviour when multiple URLs are provided:

+    * `NONE`: No load balancing.
+All requests will be handled by the first URL in the list until a network error is encountered.
+On network error, arangojs will advance to using the next URL in the list.

+    * `ONE_RANDOM`: Randomly picks one URL from the list initially, then behaves like `NONE`.

+    * `ROUND_ROBIN`: Every sequential request uses the next URL in the list.

 ### Manipulating databases

 These functions implement the
 [HTTP API for manipulating databases](https://docs.arangodb.com/latest/HTTP/Database/index.html).

+### database.acquireHostList

+`async database.acquireHostList(): this`

+Updates the URL list by requesting a list of all coordinators in the cluster and adding any endpoints not initially specified in the _url_ configuration.

+For long-running processes communicating with an ArangoDB cluster it is recommended to run this method repeatedly (e.g. once per hour) to make sure new coordinators are picked up correctly and can be used for fail-over or load balancing.

 #### database.useDatabase